Alvei/Python-examples/Automate_boring_stuff/README.md

-# Solutions to the projects in Automate the Boring Stuff with Python by Al Sweigart.
+# Solutions to the projects in Automate the Boring Stuff with Python by Al Sweigart and a few other musings.

 ## Chapter 3 - Functions:
 [The Collatz Sequence:](https://github.com/Alvei/Python-examples/blob/master/Automate_boring_stuff/Chapter_3-Functions/Collattz_Sequence.py) Implement the Collatz sequence.